All posts

 How Global Solo uses AI for language while keeping risk scores, structure, and boundaries fully deterministic.
 A look inside the META diagnostic engine.

-When I started building the META diagnostic, I ran into a problem that every AI product eventually faces: people want intelligence, but they also want consistency.
+When I started building the META diagnostic, I hit a problem that every AI product eventually faces: people want intelligence, but they also want consistency.

-A cross-border entrepreneur paying $99 for a risk assessment needs to know that the same structural setup produces the same result, every time.
+If you're a cross-border entrepreneur paying $99 for a risk assessment, you need to know the same structural setup produces the same result every time.
 Not "roughly similar."
 The same scores.
 The same sections.
 The same structural mapping.
-If two people with identical entity structures, tax residency patterns, and documentation levels get different risk scores, the product is broken.
+Two people with identical entity structures, identical tax residency patterns, identical documentation levels getting different risk scores?
+The product is broken.

-That tension shaped every architectural decision in Global Solo's diagnostic engine.
-Here's how it works, and why we drew the lines where we did.
+That tension shaped every architectural decision in the engine.
+Here's how it works and why we drew the lines where we did.

 The Core Principle: Determinism Over Intelligence

-Early on, I tested having the AI generate these scores.
-The results were inconsistent.
-The same entrepreneur profile, submitted twice, would sometimes get a Money score of 3 and sometimes a 4.
-The AI would notice different details each time, weight them differently, and produce slightly different assessments.
+I tested having the AI generate these scores early on.
+Bad idea.
+The same entrepreneur profile, submitted twice, would get a Money score of 3 one time and a 4 the next.
+The AI noticed different details each pass, weighted them differently, came back with different assessments.

-For a diagnostic product, that's unacceptable.
+For a diagnostic product, that kills trust instantly.
 If your doctor's blood test gave different results depending on which lab tech wrote up the report, you'd find a different doctor.

 So we split the system in two.
-The AI handles language.
+AI handles language.
 Everything else is deterministic.

 What "Deterministic" Means in Practice

-The diagnostic engine runs in three stages, and the division of labor between rules and AI is deliberate.
+The engine runs in three stages.
+The line between rules and AI is sharp.

 Stage 1: Analysis.
 Your answers map to 45 signals across the four META dimensions.
 A signal mapper converts each answer into a structured observation.
-No interpretation, no inference.
+No interpretation.
 If you report income from three countries, the signal records "income_country_count: 3."
-A separate scoring engine applies weighted rules to produce dimension scores.
+A scoring engine applies weighted rules to produce dimension scores.
 These rules are version-controlled and auditable.
 If the AI suggests a different score, the deterministic score wins.
 Always.

 Stage 2: Narration.
 This is where the AI earns its keep.
-Given the structured analysis (scores, findings, cross-dimensional patterns), the AI writes the narrative sections of your report.
+Given the structured analysis, the AI writes the narrative sections of your report.
 It explains what the structure looks like, translates signal data into readable prose, and connects patterns across dimensions.
-The AI is good at this.
-It can synthesize complex structural data into clear language better than any template system.
+AI is genuinely good at this part.
+It can turn a wall of structural data into something a founder actually wants to read.

 But it writes under constraints.

 Stage 3: Assembly.
 The final report gets assembled with zero AI involvement.
 Metadata, section ordering, score badges, boundary notices, coverage statistics.
-All assembled from the Stage 1 analysis and Stage 2 narratives using deterministic templates.
+All deterministic templates built from Stage 1 analysis and Stage 2 narratives.
 No LLM calls.
-No inference.
 No creativity.

 ๐Ÿ“Š